TACC/Intel-Star-Scholars/SYCL/README.md

 Maintaining this repository to incremently add SYCL code to run on Accelerators.

+FileNameA.cpp - SYCL implementation using malloc host and device and memcpy FileNameB.cpp - SYCL implementation using malloc\_shared FileNameC.cpp - SYCL implementation using using SYCL Buffers.

 ## Libraries

 Please be sure to install any libraries related to SYCL to compile and run the code.